AIPS HELP file for SAD in 31DEC09

 CPARM:

-the full image area and take CPARM(1) to be 3.0 times this value.
+image area and take CPARM(1) to be 3.0 times this value.
+If you make

-If you make some CPARM(i) too small, you'll get lots of nonsense.
+some CPARM(i) too small, you'll get lots of nonsense.
+The task uses

-the CPARM(i) > 0.
-This lets you extract the strongest points first
+0. This lets you extract the strongest points first without low-level

 DOCRT:

-extension parameters, with their estimated errors, to be
+parameters, with their estimated errors, to be displayed on your

 DOCRT = 0. causes listing to be supressed.